lazy-ants/filecessor/README.md

 - From the official Docker documentation https://hub.docker.com/_/mongo/

     **WARNING (Windows & OS X)**: The default Docker setup on Windows and OS X uses a VirtualBox VM to host the Docker daemon.
-Unfortunately, the mechanism VirtualBox uses to share folders between the host system and the Docker container is not compatible with the memory mapped files used by MongoDB (see (vbox bug)[https://www.virtualbox.org/ticket/819], (docs.mongodb.org)[https://docs.mongodb.org/manual/administration/production-notes/#fsync-on-directories] and related (jira.mongodb.org bug)[https://jira.mongodb.org/browse/SERVER-8600]).
+Unfortunately, the mechanism VirtualBox uses to share folders between the host system and the Docker container is not compatible with the memory mapped files used by MongoDB (see [vbox bug](https://www.virtualbox.org/ticket/819), [docs.mongodb.org](https://docs.mongodb.org/manual/administration/production-notes/#fsync-on-directories) and related [jira.mongodb.org bug](https://jira.mongodb.org/browse/SERVER-8600)).
 This means that it is not possible to run a MongoDB container with the data directory mapped to the host.

 ## Contributing